 After you’ve done that, just simply start adding stories to the Highlights based on their topic.
 Simple and fun, huh?
 Lemme know what you think.

 Did you know I started sharing Quick Social Media Tips for Actors on my YouTube channel?
-Take a look and subscribe to get notified about new videos every Thursday.
+Take a look and subscribe to get notified about new videos.